My Personal Experience, May 2016.

 Over the last months I’ve been actively involved in recovering from a spine injury.
 It’s been a difficult journey, to suddenly become so restricted with movement of any kind was not like me.
 I have a great physiotherapist who has been integral to my recovery so far.
 For the first month I was unable to move very much save for gentle exercises to relieve pressure off the spine.
-I am now able to stand and walk unaided, albeit a very short distance unaided which is liberating.
-I am also now starting at the very beginning of my Tai Chi and qigong training once again, back to the foundation warm ups and gentle movements.
+I am now able to stand and walk unaided, and albeit a very short distance, to walk unaided is liberating.
+I am now starting at the very beginning of my Tai Chi and qigong training once again, back to the foundation exercises and basics.
 All very slowly and softly, listening to what my body feels and needs.

 Doing in a Qigong Way